 The decision of the president shall be conveyed to the candidate no later than two months after the initial request date.

-Upon approval of emeritus/emerita status, the faculty member/administrator shall be entitled to the following, provided the university has adequate resources: • Emeritus/Emerita photo identification card • Full library privileges, using emeritus/emerita I.D. card, including borrowing rights and interlibrary loan privileges • Option to purchase an employee parking permit if not currently employed by Georgia College • Admission to campus events – the same as an active employee – with emeritus/emerita I.D. card • Invitation to march in academic procession at commencement or other occasions • Invitation to attend academic year opening university faculty meetings • Inclusion in faculty/staff lists on the college/department/unit website for living emeritus/emerita faculty and administrators • Use of their Georgia College e-mail addresses • Eligibility to serve as a consultant to various standing and ad hoc committees of the university, college and/or department when called upon by a committee chair, with advanced approval from the respective department chair, supervisor and/or dean and appropriate vice president • Serve as a dissertation/thesis committee member with approval from the respective department chair and dean and subject to procedures for rehiring retired employees • Campus mail services related to their continued professional endeavors • Emeritus/Emerita business cards, with approval from the chair of their home department Implementation of Emeritus/Emerita Policy Individuals retiring from Georgia College prior to implementation of this policy who were not awarded emeritus/emerita status at the time of retirement may submit a written request for emeritus/emerita status to their respective vice president.
-All requests will be reviewed and a decision regarding emeritus/emerita status will be made no later than 30 days from the submission date of the materials.
-Grandfather clause: All individuals previously receiving emeritus/emerita status will retain all rights and privileges awarded as long as resources are available.
-In the future, individuals receiving Emeritus/Emerita status will receive rights and privileges outlined in this document.
-Forms: Recommendation for Award of Emeritus/Emerita Status – to be developed Contacts: Chair of the Faculty Affairs Policy Committee of University Senate Appendices: None
+Upon approval of emeritus/emerita status, the faculty member/administrator shall be entitled to the following, provided the university has adequate resources: • Emeritus/Emerita photo identification card • Full library privileges, using emeritus/emerita I.D. card, including borrowing rights and interlibrary loan privileges • Option to purchase an employee parking permit if not currently employed by GCSU • Admission to campus events – the same as an active employee – with emeritus/emerita I.D. card • Invitation to march in academic procession at commencement or other occasions • Invitation to attend academic year opening university faculty meetings • Inclusion in faculty/staff lists on the college/department/unit website for living emeritus/emerita faculty and administrators • Use of their GCSU e-mail addresses • Eligibility to serve as a consultant to various standing and ad hoc committees of the university, college and/or department when called upon by a committee chair, with advanced approval from the respective department chair, supervisor and/or dean and appropriate vice president • Serve as a dissertation/thesis committee member with approval from the respective department chair and dean and subject to procedures for rehiring retired employees • Campus mail services related to their continued professional endeavors • Emeritus/Emerita business cards, with approval from the chair of their home department

 The Emeritus Application form may be found at MyGCSU --> Academic Affairs --> Other Forms